araluce/calendlyr/docs/resources/webhooks/subscription.md

 Visit official [API Doc](https://developer.calendly.com/api-docs/faac832d7c57d-list-webhook-subscriptions)

-For the example bellow we will use only required parameters, but you can use any other parameter as well.
+For the example below we use only required parameters, but you can pass other supported API parameters as needed.

 ```ruby
 # organization: accepts a bare UUID or full Calendly URI